How It Is Done

 How It Feels

-You may feel nothing at all from the needle, or you may feel a quick sting or
+The blood sample is taken from a vein in your arm.
+An elastic band is wrapped around your upper arm.
+It may feel tight.
+You may feel nothing at all from the needle, or you may feel a quick sting or pinch.

 There is very little chance of a problem from having a blood sample taken from a vein.

 - You may get a small bruise at the site.
 You can lower the chance of bruising by keeping pressure on the site for several minutes.

 - In rare cases, the vein may become swollen after the blood sample is taken.
 This problem is called phlebitis.
 A warm compress can be used several times a day to treat this.

 The test for Tay-Sachs disease measures the amount of an enzyme called hexosaminidase A (hex A) in the blood.

 The normal values listed here-called a reference range-are just a guide.
 These ranges vary from lab to lab, and your lab may have a different range for what's normal.
 Your lab report should contain the range your lab uses.
 Also, your doctor will evaluate your results based on your health and other factors.
 This means that a value that falls outside the normal values listed here may still be normal for you or your lab.